Which is it: Hyperactivity or ADHD?

 This doesn’t mean this is the case for all girls because some will still exhibit fidgeting, impulse control and hyperactivity.

-Boys typically demonstrate more hyperactive and impulsive behaviors.
+Boys typically demonstrate more hyperactive and impulsive behaviours.

 These extroverted symptoms in boys with ADHD may include the following: being impulsive and hyperactive, having problems with paying attention, becoming physically aggressive towards others, talking nonstop, and interrupting others frequently.